asantalla/android-reactive-realm-sample/README.md

 }
 ```

-Be sure to get a reference to the object you want to observe to prevent the object be *garbage collected*.
+Be sure to get a reference to the object you want to observe, to prevent the object to be *garbage collected*.

 Now, we can subscribe to the above **Observable** and updates the view every time the Realm entity is updated.